VolkovLabs/business-media/README.md

 ## Highlights

 - The returned value can contain base64 with or without definition (`data:image/jpg;base64,ENCODED-CONTENT` or `data:application/pdf;base64,ENCODED-CONTENT`).
-- The file type is determined automatically based on the first Base64 symbol if definition is not provided.
+- The file type is determined automatically based on the first Base64 symbol if the definition is not provided.
-- If the data source returns more than one field with type `string`, you can select the **Field Name** in the panel's display options.
+- If the data source returns more than one field with a type `string`, you can select the **Field Name** in the panel's display options.
 - If the data source returns multiple rows, the panel will display the image from the last row.
-- Image height and width can be auto-adjusted to panel's size, kept original or customized base on the field's value or display's panel options.
+- Image height and width can be auto-adjusted to the panel's size, kept original or customized base on the field's value or display's panel options.
-- Allows adding URL with title to navigate to other dashboard when clicking on the image.
+- Allows adding URL with title to navigate to other dashboards when clicking on the image.
 URL supports dashboard variables.
 - Support MP4, WEBM video files with definition (`data:video/mp4;base64,ENCODED-CONTENT` and `data:video/webm;base64,ENCODED-CONTENT`)
 - Support MP3, OGG audio files with definition (`data:audio/mp3;base64,ENCODED-CONTENT` and `data:audio/ogg;base64,ENCODED-CONTENT`)